 The belief in Divine Predestination includes belief in 4 things:

-- Allah is well acquainted with everything taking place, and His Knowledge encompasses everything.
+- Allah is perfectly aware of everything that is going on, and His Knowledge includes everything.

-- Nothing takes place in the heavens or on the earth without the will of Allah and his wish.
-Whatever Allah wills, takes place and whatever he does not, will do not take place.
+- Nothing happens in the sky or on Earth without Allah’s will and wish.
+Anything Allah wills occurs, and whatever he does not will not occur.

 - All things were created by Allah.
 Other than him, there is no other creator.